Veranus Alva Moore: Early life

 Moore was born in Hounsfield, New York on April 13, 1859.
 His parents were Antoinette Eastman and Alva Moore.
 When he was thirteen years old, Moore's father died.
 Moore worked on a farm to support his mother and siblings.
-While working, he stepped on a nail, resulting bone infection in his foot that required him to use crutches from the age of 15 to 25, until he was cured by surgery.
+While working, he stepped on a nail, resulting in a bone infection in his foot that required him to use crutches from the age of 15 to 25, until he was cured by surgery.
 His injury resulted in seeing as many as 125 surgeons and physicians, including spending time at Bellevue Hospital, which sparked his interest in the medical profession.

 Moore graduated from the Mexico Academy in Mexico, New York in 1882.
 He then taught school in Mexico for a year.
 He enrolled in Cornell University in 1883 to study medicine, graduating with an A.B. in 1887.
 While at Cornell, he was also a member of Phi Sigma Kappa fraternity.

 Moore took a position as an assistant with the United States Department of Agriculture's Bureau of Animal Industry in Washington, D.C., while also attending graduate school.
 He then attended the Columbian Medical School (now Georgetown University School of Medicine), graduating with an M.D. in 1890.

 Career

 After graduate school, Moore continued to work as an assistant at the United States Department of Agriculture's Division of Animal Pathology from 1890 to 1896, investigating infectious diseases.
-In this capacity, he conducted an in depth study on the impact of cornstalk disease on cattle in the American Midwest.
+In this capacity, he conducted an in-depth study on the impact of cornstalk disease on cattle in the American Midwest.
 He spent several weeks investigating epizootic diseases in Minnesota in the fall of 1895.
 He was the chief of the Division of Animal Pathology from 1895 to 1896.
 At the same time, Moore was a professor of normal histology at the Columbian Medical School from 1894 to 1896, teaching evening courses.
 Moore resigned his position with the USDA in 1896 to become an academic.

 When the New York State Veterinary College at Cornell University in Ithaca, New York opened September 1896, Moore was one of its founding faculty members.
 He was a professor of bacteriology, pathology, and meat inspection and chair of the Department of Veterinary and Comparative Pathology and Bacteriology.
 Moore was dean of the veterinary college from 1908 to 1929.
 Moore established the departments laboratory, which prepared vaccines for anthrax, glanders, and tuberculosis for veterinarians across New York state.
 This lab was considered "the best equipped of its kind and...a model for other scientific institutions."

 Moore became a national leader in veterinary science.
 He perfected a way to identify the horse disease glanders, which was implemented across the United States.
-In 1903, he was hired by the University of California, Berkely to spend two months studying diseases on fowl ranches in California.
+In 1903, he was hired by the University of California, Berkeley to spend two months studying diseases on fowl ranches in California.
 Moore was also a strong advocate of rabies legislation.